kshitijjagatkar/Stack-Overflow-2018-Developer-Survey/Stackoverflow -Data science industry analysis-2020.md

     for col in cat_cols:
         try:
+            """ Now we got filled all values at each column,now our task is to convert those text data into numrical. why?
+ML need 0's and 1's data to compute so it is must that we should get it convert into numerical one.
-            # remove all the original columns in cat_df
+                1. Remove all the original columns in cat_df.why?
+Our goal is to create Quantative data.
-            # dummy columns for each of the categorical columns in cat_df
+                2. Dummy columns for each of the categorical columns in cat_df, this way we will get quant data.
+                   By using drop method we are dropping original data and using pandas get_dummy method we dummy all categorical data into numrical form"""

             cat_df = pd.concat([cat_df.drop(col, axis=1),pd.get_dummies(data = cat_df[col], prefix=[col],
                                                                         prefix_sep='_',
                                                                         drop_first=True,dummy_na=False)],axis=1)